microsoft/ApplicationInsights-Java/test/smoke/README.md

 	* You must explicitly specify the shortnames of the application servers where the test application should be deployed; one per line.
 	* The application server shortnames can be found in `build.gradle` in their respective directories.
 3. Create a smoke test class.
 This is a JUnit test which inherits from `AiSmokeTest` found in `/utils`.
+// TODO metion that junit and utils is already a dependency
 4. Specify any additional dependencies using the configuration `smokeTestCompile`, e.g.:
 	```gradle
 	dependencies {